simonask/reflect-steroids/README.md

 ## Highlights

 - Integrates seamlessly with `bevy_reflect`.
+- Includes a facility to register types globally without explicitly calling `TypeRegistry::register()`.
+This feature is gated behind the "inventory" crate feature, enabled by default.
+See [`enable_global_type_registration`].
 - Includes a facility to perform generic dynamic casts between trait objects, patching a hole in the Rust language (similar to C++ `dynamic_cast`).
 See the [`Cast`] trait.